mbuech00/pymbe/README.md

 Documentation
 -------------

-The PyMBE code is deliberately left undocumented, but [doctest](https://docs.python.org/2/library/doctest.html) is used throughout where applicable and the same is true with respect to type hints using the Python [typing](https://docs.python.org/3/library/typing.html) module.
+The PyMBE code is deliberately left undocumented, but the [pytest](https://docs.pytest.org/) unit tests and the type hints using the Python [typing](https://docs.python.org/3/library/typing.html) module can be used to comprehend the usage of the different functions and their arguments.

 Tutorials